These delicious English recipes will change your mind if you have fallen to the myth that English food is bland and “bad”! I can almost guarantee it!

 Although I was born in Scotland, I still have an affinity for many delicious English recipes.
 I grew up eating these tasty dishes, so one of my goals on this site is to disprove the myth of “bad English food”.

 If you’re on this misguided bandwagon, I hope this list of gorgeous English recipes at least makes you doubt this way of thinking.
 Most people who I’ve heard bashing British food have never actually stepped foot on UK soil!
 It’s no bloody wonder I get upset.
+I mean, how can the same country that invented clotted cream not know a thing or two about delicious dishes?

 So let’s get started, and please let me know your honest opinion after seeing these dishes: are you going to give the recipes a go?